zumawil/snedaBackend/ENDPOINTS_DOCUMENTATION.md

 ### Missing Functionality:
 1. Payments endpoints and payment-provider integration (payments app exists but no URLs) — REQUIRED for real purchases
 2. Idempotency / CheckoutAttempt or Draft Order tracking to avoid duplicate orders on retries and to reconcile webhooks
-3. Shipping endpoints (shipping app exists but no URLs)
+3. Shipping endpoints (shipping app exists but no URLs) — shipping model exists; add CRUD and tracking endpoints
 4. Notifications endpoints (notifications app exists but no URLs)

 ---